-Here’s the problem: After my marathon I stopped partaking in a normal running routine.
-And as the days turned to cold, wet, wintery weather, I stopped partaking in most exercise all together.
+Here’s the problem: After my marathon, I stopped partaking in a normal running routine.
+And as the days turned to cold, wet, wintery weather, I stopped partaking in most exercise altogether.
 I became rather sedentary, but I continued eating the same volume of food.

 Add to all of that, my school schedule means that I have a lot of time on my hands.
 I don’t have an eight-hour office job to go to, and I’m certainly not spending a full eight hours on campus or at the library.
 And that means more time for eating out of boredom.

 And worse, a long struggle with being sad over the holidays meant that I was less inclined to cook healthy meals and actually got into a habit of eating lots of high-fat, sodium-laden foods.